 - Children born out of wedlock to a father who had recognized responsibility for the child.

 The personal representative must bring the claim to recover damages for these parties.
-Often, the deceased’s last will and testament—or the court handling their estate administration—will determine your loved one’s personal representative.
+Often, the deceased’s last will—or the court handling their estate administration—will determine your loved one’s representative.

 Compensable Damages in a Wrongful Death Lawsuit